icopy-site/awesome-cn/docs/awesome/awesome-board-games.md

 ### [Call to Adventure](https://www.brotherwisegames.com/about-call-to-adventure)

- &gt; Call to Adventure 是一款桌面游戏，玩家在其中竞争以打造拥有最伟大命运的英雄. 玩牌来塑造你的角色，施放符文来面对挑战，并选择是走英雄之路还是邪恶之路. 核心游戏模式是 2-4 人竞技游戏，但 Call to Adventure 也可以单人或合作玩！
+> Call to Adventure is a tabletop game in which players compete to craft the hero with the greatest destiny.
+Play cards to build your character, cast runes to face challenges, and choose whether to follow a path of heroism or villainy.
+The core game mode is a 2-4 player competitive game, but Call to Adventure can also be played solo or cooperatively!

 ![Call to Adventure box image](https://cf.geekdo-images.com/itemrep/img/9s46VFMEDqq9BGZwHDB0ZnDHwhw=/fit-in/246x300/pic4165094.jpg)